 Asian Students Alliance (ASA)

-Asian Students Association is a group for students of Asian heritage and their allies, providing opportunities for leadership, discussion, support and personal growth.
+The Asian Students Alliance is a group for students of Asian heritage and their allies, providing opportunities for leadership, discussion, support and personal growth.

 Black Student Union (BSU)

-The Black students of Germantown Friends School have created this organization in order to promote a better atmosphere for Black students through unity, collaboration, and communication.
+Created by GFS students, the Black Student Union promotes a better atmosphere for Black students through unity, collaboration, and communication.

 Brothers for Academic and Social Enrichment (BASE)

-A support group for male students of color in the Upper School.
-BASE fosters a sense of brotherhood and family by creating an environment where minority students can share their unique life experiences, views, ideas and culture with other students who are similar to them.
-It's a stimulating club, well worth the lunch period you spend.
-You will leave with more friends and a greater sense of belonging in the GFS community.
+A support group for male students of color in the Upper School, BASE fosters a sense of brotherhood and family by creating an environment where minority students can share their unique life experiences, views, ideas and culture with other students who are similar to them.

 Chaverim is a support and discussion group for issues related to Judaism for Jews and non-Jews alike.
-Anyone who is interested in finding out more about Judaism or discussing the many issues surrounding it and the state of Israel is encouraged to join.
+Anyone who is interested in finding out more about Judaism or discussing the many issues surrounding it and the state of Israel can join.